Lothenbach Takes Buying Spree to Saratoga

 "All of his purchases will be for his racing stable.
 He's had a lot of success this year and that's his end goal, Saturday afternoon horses," Nardiello said.

-"Ian Wilkes, who trains for him, and I looked at every horse on the grounds.
-We were looking for athletes, racehorses.
+"Ian Wilkes—who trains for him—and I looked at every horse on the grounds.
+We were looking for athletes—racehorses.
 Mr. Lothenbach wants to compete on the highest level and this sale has produced the highest percentage of graded stakes horses out of any other sale, so we said 'Let's go shopping.'

 "We got outbid on a couple others, but it's a strong, healthy market.
-Mr. Lothenbach has had a lot of success with More Than Ready, he's got Sonic Boom who's by him running this weekend in the Secretariat Stakes, and all of these fit everything we wanted."
+Mr. Lothenbach has had a lot of success with More Than Ready.
+He's got Sonic Boom who's by him running this weekend in the Secretariat Stakes (G1T), and all of these fit everything we wanted."

-The Lothenbach acquisitions also included Hip 74, an Animal Kingdom filly from the St George consignment, that brought the second-highest price of the group.
-Nardiello went to $325,000 for the filly, who is out of the stakes-placed Candy Ride mare Sweet Dreams and from the family of multiple graded stakes winners Maplejinsky, Pleasant Home, Tale of Ekati , and Strike Charmer and champions Gold Beauty, Dayjur, and Sky Beauty.
+The Lothenbach acquisitions included Hip 74, an Animal Kingdom filly from the St George consignment, that brought the second-highest price of the group.
+Nardiello went to $325,000 for the filly, who is out of the stakes-placed Candy Ride mare Sweet Dreams and from the family of multiple graded stakes winners Maplejinsky, Pleasant Home, Tale of Ekati , The Prime Minister, Strike Charmer, and champions Gold Beauty, Dayjur, and Sky Beauty.

-The three other purchases included Hip 93, a More Than Ready colt from Baccari Bloodstock that was bought for $300,000.
-The colt's dam is a half sister to multiple grade 1 winner You, who produced multiple graded stakes winner You and I Forever and graded-placed stakes winner Causeway's Kin.
-The colt is also from a family of sires such as Marquetry and Five Star Day.
+Hip 93, a More Than Ready colt from Baccari Bloodstock was bought by Lothenbach for $300,000.
+The colt's dam Unforgiving (Giant's Causeway ), is a half sister to multiple grade 1 winner You, who produced grade 2 winner You and I Forever and graded-placed, stakes winner Causeway's Kin.
+The colt's family also includes multiple grade 1 winner Marquetry and grade 2 winning sprinter Five Star Day.

-The other More Than Ready colt was Hip 123, from the Mill Ridge Sales consignment, and cost $310,000.
-The colt is a half brother to grade three winner Lord Simba.
+The other More Than Ready colt was Hip 123, out of A.P Indy mare A.P.
+Cindy from the Mill Ridge Sales consignment.
+The colt, who went for $310,000 is a half brother to grade 3 winner Lord Simba.

-The least-expensive purchase of the group was an $80,000 Kitten's Joy colt, also sold by Mill Ridge.
-He is out of grade 3 winner Cozzy Corner, who is a female line descendant of blue hen broodmare Toll Fee.
+The least-expensive purchase of the group was Hip 169, an $80,000 Kitten's Joy colt, also sold by Mill Ridge.
+He is out of grade 3 winner Cozzy Corner, a Cozzene mare who is a half sister to grade 1 winner Riskaverse.
+Their female line goes back to blue hen mare Toll Fee, granddam of 2011 Horse of the Year Havre de Grace and Belmont Stakes (G1) winner Tonalist .